Projects

 - Michigan Policy Network

-We are creating a network of websites on state policy issues with regular reporting and background
+I oversee an online network on state public policy issues with regular reporting and background

-With three co-authors, I am writing a book on contemporary campaign strategy and public response to campaigns.
+With three co-authors, I have written a textbook on contemporary campaign strategy and public response to campaigns.
+The book is forthcoming from W. W. Norton in 2011.

 - Win The Right